discordjs/guide/guide/popular-topics/reloading-commands.md

 This section assumes you did follow the [Command Handling](/guide/creating-your-bot/command-handling.md) part.

 ::: warning
-The require method does not work in ESM.
-If you are using it, try out the [hot-esm](https://www.npmjs.com/package/hot-esm) module.
+ESM does not support require and clearing import cache, you can use [hot-esm](https://www.npmjs.com/package/hot-esm) to import files without cache.
 :::

 ```js {1}